Home » Business Email Etiquette Articles » How to Handle Unasked for Business Texts and IMs

 Business Contacts You Know

-This came about after new clients assumed I was available by text any time of the day — and on weekends!
+This came about after new or potential clients assumed I was available by text any time of the day — and on weekends!
 So I had to nip that in the bud.
-Not to mention there is no convenient way for me to document or archive those conversations.
-For my business, I choose to utilize email and phone only.

 Business Contacts You Don’t Know

-Remember, we are talking about business texting and IMs.
-Because texting and IMs are the most informal of communications it helps to keep in mind that there is nothing informal about business.
+Remember, we are discussing business texting and instant messaging (IMs).
+Because texting and IMs are considered informal forms of communication, it is helpful to also keep in mind that there is nothing informal about business.

 For more on Business Texting, read: Business Texting Etiquette.